Luddesnek/dotfiles/README.md

-# My linux configuration dotfiles for: dwm, dmenu, st & fish + i3 & polybar
+# My linux configuration dotfiles for

-Main configuration is dwm + dmenu + st